-The only dress code mention is when the Apostle Paul was talking to the Corinthian Church found in the above passage.
-This is only mentioned once in the New Testament.
+The only dress code mentioned in the New Testament is when the Apostle Paul was talking to the Corinthian Church, as found in the above passage.
 This was mentioned so that the conduct and dress to the church was not dishonored.
 His point was that their local society customs should not be ignored when doing so implied a lack of morals on their part.
 This could bring disgrace to the entire Christian witness in Corinth.

 Leviticus Passages in Question

 If we were to take these passages at face value [i.e., reading them with a historical lens], then they would be correct.
 But remember that this is the 21st century, and it has a different meaning to use them today.
 We need to look at all Scripture and how it was applied in ancient Israel, and their customs; how the early church applied it, and how it applies to us today.
 We need to further look at the Hebrew meaning of the words used.

 The English translations of the Old Testament have historically used two words for this concept of “forbidden”: “abomination” and “detestable.”
 If we took these words as they are meant in the English then, we would take it literally.
 But we have to look at the meaning in Hebrew.

 The Hebrew word they’re translating is two’ebah, which Strong’s Concordance at #8441 depicts as: “feminine active participle of ta’ab; properly, something disgusting (morally), i.e. (as noun) an abhorrence; especially idolatry or (concretely) an idol — abominable (custom, thing), abomination.”

 In Leviticus 18:22 (KJV) we read, Thou shalt not lie with mankind, as with womankind: it is abomination.
 The word used here means idolatry.
 It says they have committed an abomination.
 This was concerning worship of idols from other lands.
 For the Law of Moses states: